 This publication by Michael L. Oaks has a wealth of information.
 The electronic version includes hyperlinks and can be reviewed at the Parks & Community Development Department.

-Grants Pass Historical Buildings and Sites Commission Opens a New Window.
+- Grants Pass Historical Buildings and Sites Commission

-Restore Oregon Opens a New Window. (formerly Historic Preservation League of Oregon)
+- Restore Oregon (formerly Historic Preservation League of Oregon)

 - Oregon Travel Experience

 Historic Schmidt House Museum and Research Library